maxutility2011/ezLiveStreaming/README.md

 Launch two EC2 instances, one for running ezLiveStreaming's management services such as API server, job scheduler, DRM key server and Redis, and another one for running a live transcoding worker.
 The management services do not eat a lot of resource so they can run on relatively low-end instances (I use a t2-micro one which is free-tier eligible).
 The live worker services could run multiple live ABR transcoding jobs so they must run on a more powerful instance (I use a c5-large one).
 But if you only run a single live job with low bitrate output, you may also use less powerful instances.

 ## Step 2: Get ezLiveStreaming source
-On both management and worker servers, check out the source code from github.
+On both management and worker servers, get the source code from github.
 ```
 git clone https://github.com/maxutility2011/ezLiveStreaming.git
 ```